max3903/bob/README.md

 * Install the package requirements of the GNU/Linux distribution
 * Execute the installation of Odoo with the buildout.cfg of the instance, which extends the one from Bob

+Freeze

+    $ bob freeze

+ * Generate a freeze.cfg file, extending buildout.cfg and setting version of librairies and revision number of branches

 Deploy

     $ bob deploy